Flagsmith/flagsmith-docs/docs/advanced-use/flag-management.md

 ## Case Sensitive Flags

 By default, Flagsmith stores flags with lower case characters in order to minimise human error.
-If you want to store flags in a case-sensitive manner you can do this from the Project Settings page.
+If you want to store flags in a case-sensitive manner you can do this as a Project-wide setting from the Project Settings page.

 ## Flag Owners